Is your dog staring at you, waiting for a delicious meatball to fall onto the floor just for them?

 Final Thoughts

 Red meat isn’t entirely off the table as long as your dog is not allergic to it and you avoid specific ingredients when preparing the meatballs.
 If the recipe and preparation meet the criteria, go ahead and offer a meatball to your dog.
 Just remember to stick to the 10% rule!
-Meatballs should only be occasional snacks, not a main source of food.
+Meatballs should only be occasional snacks, not a primary source of food.

 See also: